ronaldgreeff/graphqlorg_tutorial/README.md

 graphical: true enables GraphiQL interactive interface

-When passing in arguments via browser, use $var syntax as below Example schema:
+When passing in arguments via browser, use $ syntax to define variables in query and pass the queries the variables as a separate map

+Example schema:
  `type Query {
     rollDice(numDice: Int!, numSides: Int): [Int]